robey/wibble/docs/template-types.md

 ## how

 compileType called:
-  - building scope for 'on' handler parameters
+  - building scope for 'on' handler parameters, attached as "guardType" to node
   - marking annotated type for an 'on' handler
-  - adding 'on' guard to type definition